 For the NTN samples, high density polyethylene (HDPE) bottles of 60 mL or 1 L volume are used for sample storage (at 4°C).
-AMoN sample extracts are stored in Radiello[®] tubes (frozen) while AMoN QC samples (that don't include a core extraction) are stored frozen in Lachat test tubes after extraction or preparation.
+AMoN sample extracts are stored in Radiello® tubes in the refrigerator overnight before analysis.
+After acceptable analysis AMoN samples are sent to HM to be stored frozen.

-Analytical NTN and MDN samples are discarded after the sample data are published to the PO.
+Analytical MDN samples are discarded after the sample data are published to the PO.
+For NTN the remainder of the analytical NTN sample is returned to HM for archiving.
+Certain NTN samples will also have a full extra 60 mL archive sample that is collected at the filtration step.
+See archive section for specifics.
 AMoN samples are kept frozen in the original extraction or analysis tubes.
-The acidified and brominated MDN samples are stored in their one or 2 L PETG collection bottles until the data are published.
+The acidified and brominated MDN samples are stored in their one or 2 L PETG (or PET) collection bottles until the data are imported to LIMS.